CAN I BRING MY OWN FOOD AND DRINK?

-Sorry you can’t.
+Sorry, you can’t.
 This is a fully catered event.
 There will be a range of food, coffee, and free water available.
-We are ensuring there are many food stalls that cater for special dietary requirements.
+We are ensuring many food stalls cater for special dietary requirements.
 Please don’t bring any food on the day as it will be confiscated.

-Absolutely, make yourself comfortable!
+Make yourself comfortable!
 You can bring picnic rugs and deck chairs.
-Please be mindful of placement though and settle in away from crowd routes… we want everyone to be able to taste any beer they fancy!
+Please be mindful of placement though and settle in away from crowd routes… We want everyone to be able to taste any beer they fancy!